 The Professional Standards division keeps the police department connected to the community.
-Professional Standards encompasses emergency and non-emegency communictions between patrol and the citizens.
+Professional Standards encompasses emergency and non-emergency communictions between patrol and the citizens.
 It provides community outreach programs and supports patrol with intelligence and evidence gathering from many areas.

 The communication Division is known as the heartbeat of the police department.
 This division is comprised of 10 full-time communications officers.
 These officers are responsible for answering citizen calls through the 911 and non-emergency phone systems.
 These calls for service are then dispatched to road patrol officers, or transferred to detectives, the administrative staff, and civilian staff as needed.